If you are in crisis, please call the National Suicide and Crisis Lifeline at 988

 The Grand Forks community will be an emotionally healthy place to live where people receive the support they need to thrive and succeed!

-100% of donations and sponsorships are used to support local mental health needs by:
+100% of donations are used to support local mental health needs by:

 ●THANK YOU FOR YOUR GENEROUS SUPPORT OF MENTAL HEALTH MATTERS●